Shea butter: Shea butter phenolics

-Phenolic compounds are known to have antioxidant properties.
-A recent study characterized and quantified the most important phenolic compounds in shea butter.
-This study identified 10 phenolic compounds, eight of which are catechins, a family of compounds being studied for their antioxidant properties.
-The phenolic profile is similar to that of green tea, and the total phenolic content of shea butter is comparable to virgin olive oil.
-Also, this study was performed on shea butter that had been extracted with hexane, and the authors note that traditional extraction methods may result in higher phenolic levels.

-Furthermore, they note that the catechin content alone of shea kernels is higher than the total phenolic content of ripe olives.
+A 2014 review characterized and quantified phenolic compounds in shea butter, identifying 10 phenolic compounds, eight of which are catechins.
 This study also found that the overall concentration and relative percentages of different phenolic content in shea kernels varied from region to region.
 The authors hypothesized that the overall concentration of phenols in shea kernels is linked to the level of environmental stress that the trees endure.

 Uses

-Shea butter is mainly used in the cosmetics industry for skin- and hair-related products (lip gloss, lip stick, skin moisturizer creams and emulsions, and hair conditioners for dry and brittle hair).
+Shea butter is mainly used in the cosmetics industry for skin- and hair-related products (lip gloss, lipstick, skin moisturizer creams and emulsions, and hair conditioners for dry and brittle hair).
 It is also used by soap makers and massage oil manufacturers, typically in small amounts, because it has plenty of unsaponifiables, and higher amounts result in a softer soap that has less cleaning ability.
-Some artisan soap makers use shea butter in amounts to 25% – with the European Union regulating the maximum use around 28%, but it is rarely the case in commercially produced soap due to its high cost compared to oils like palm oil or pomace (olive oil).
-It is an excellent emollient for dry skin.
-No evidence shows it is a cure, but it alleviates the pain associated with tightness and itching.
+Some artisan soap makers use shea butter in amounts to 25% – with the European Union regulating the maximum use around 28%, but it is rarely the case in commercially produced soap due to its high cost compared to oils like palm oil or olive oil.

-In some African countries such as Benin, shea butter is used for cooking oil, as a waterproofing wax, for hairdressing, for candle-making, and as an ingredient in medicinal ointments.
+In some African countries such as Benin, shea butter is used as cooking oil, as a waterproofing wax, for hairdressing, for candle-making, and as an ingredient in medicinal ointments.
 It is used by makers of traditional African percussion instruments to increase the durability of wood (such as carved djembe shells), dried calabash gourds, and leather tuning straps.